Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Experiments

+Our primary baseline includes SFT and vanilla DPO.
+For a more comprehensive evaluation, we also compare the proposed approach with other state-of-the-art safety alignments methods, including KTO~\cite{kto}, a method that learns from non-paired preference data, IPO~\cite{ipo}, a theoretically grounded approach that replace pairwise reward with pointwise rewards, and simPO~\cite{simpo}, a method with a reference-free reward.
 Our method includes two settings: inference-time best-of-N sampling with hybrid reward and cDPO training with safety preference confidence.
-The base model are Llama2-7B \cite{llama2}, Llama2-13B and Qwen2.5-7B \cite{qwen} with the hybrid reward model initialized using safety data from the training set of PKU-SafeRLHF.
-The result is shown in Table \ref{table:main}.
+The base models are Llama2-7B \cite{llama2}, Llama2-13B, and Qwen2.5-7B \cite{qwen} with the hybrid reward model initialized using safety data from the training set of PKU-SafeRLHF.